verrazzano/docs/content/en/docs/customize/installationOverrides.md

 ---
 title: "Installation Overrides"
-description: "Customize Installation Overrides"
+description: "Customize installation overrides"
 linkTitle: Installation Overrides
 weight: 8
 draft: false
 ---

-Installation overrides let you supply custom value overrides to the underlying Helm charts or operator for a given component.
+Installation overrides let you supply custom values to the underlying Helm charts or operator for a given component.
-You can customize Verrazzano Installation Overrides by using a **ConfigMapRef**, **SecretRef**, or raw **Values**.
+You can supply Verrazzano installation overrides by using a [`ConfigMapRef`](#configmap), [`SecretRef`](#secretref), or raw [`Values`](#values).

-The tables below have examples of the Istio component InstallOverrides ConfigMap, Secret, and Values where the externalIPs are specified instead of using the defaults.
-The default values can be found [here](https://istio.io/v1.13/docs/reference/config/istio.operator.v1alpha1/#IstioOperatorSpec).
+The following tables have examples of the Istio component InstallOverrides ConfigMap, Secret, and Values, where the external IP addresses are specified instead of using the defaults.
+For the default values, see the [IstioOperatorSpec](https://istio.io/v1.13/docs/reference/config/istio.operator.v1alpha1/#IstioOperatorSpec).

+In the examples, the ConfigMap and Secret overrides are applied before applying the Verrazzano resource installation YAML file.
+The values overrides are supplied in the Verrazzano resource installation YAML file.

 ## ConfigMap

-In both the configMap and secret examples, the ConfigMap and Secret are applied before applying the Verrazzano resource install YAML file.
-Take note that the **name** under metadata in <code>configMap.yaml</code> and under the configMapRef in <code>verrazzanoResourceWithConfigMapRef.yaml</code>  must match each other, as well as the **key** in the configMapRef and in the key in the data section of the configMap.
+Note that the value of the `metadata` `name` in the `configMap.yaml` file must match the `configMapRef` `name` in the `verrazzanoResourceWithConfigMapRef.yaml` file.
+Also, the values of the `key` in the `configMapRef` and the key in the `data` section of the `configMap` must match.
 <table>
    <thead>
       <tr>